evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 The beta test period will end on `<DATE>`, at which point the sleep schedule will take effect on all hosts so please make sure to set a sleep schedule by then or [request a permanent exemption](#requesting-a-permanent-exemption).
 If you do not set one, a default one will be automatically set for you when the beta test ends.
-Hosts that have been stopped for more than two weeks will also be assigned a sleep schedule if you don't pick one, but the host will be kept off until you manually turn it back on.
+Hosts that have been stopped for more than two weeks will also be assigned a sleep schedule if you don't pick one by the end of the beta period, but the host will be [kept off](#keeping-a-host-off) until you manually start it again.

 #### Keeping a Host Off